-BRPD releases video from Alton Sterling shooting; one officer fired, second suspended
+BRPD releases video from Alton Sterling shooting; one officer fired, another suspended

 BATON ROUGE - One of two Baton Rouge police officers involved in the shooting death of Alton Sterling has been fired, Police Chief Murphy Paul revealed Friday.

 The announcement comes just days after Attorney General Jeff Landry said the state would not pursue charges against officers Howie Lake and Blane Salamoni.
 The two have been at the center of state and federal investigations for the past two years over the 2016 shooting, which stirred up massive protests in Baton Rouge.